 BetVictor are our final pick as a top bookie for horse racing fans and again, they offer a strong all round package, with good odds, a wide range of races from various countries, and, of course, all UK meetings, as well as a site that makes it clear racing is a priority.

 In terms of streaming they go beyond some who just offer UK and Irish races by also offering footage of certain international meetings, including those in South Africa and the UAE.
-They offer virtual racing as well and whilst their odds are excellent, the range of markets falls slightly short of the offering at Tote and Bet365.
+They offer virtual racing as well and whilst their odds are excellent, the range of markets falls slightly short of the offering at Tote.
 And thought there is access to results, in terms of stats, customisable options and form guides, BetVictor are outdone by all four of the bookies above them in our list.

 In 2014 they did offer free tickets to a variety of meetings at Kempton, where they are a major sponsor, but in terms of bonuses and money back deals it’s very much a case of wait and see at BetVictor, with promotions surfacing for the biggest meetings and races.